 - Email your friends.
 Even if you don’t know anybody from a country with hard-to-find cuisine, please forward this site to your friends–you never know when somebody might be able to help me knock a country off the list.

 - Spread the love online.
 If you’re a social media user, click the “share” button of your choice, just in case one of your friends/followers might be able to help.
-Or become a fan of United Nations of Food on facebook or follow me on twitter if that’s your thing.
-I’m not a very active tweeter, so I promise not to irritate you with craploads of messages.
+Or find me on Facebook or Twitter (@UNofFoodNYC).

 Asia: East Timor, North Korea, Papua New Guinea

-Middle East and North Africa: Kuwait, Libya, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates
+Middle East and North Africa: Kuwait, Libya, Oman, Qatar, Saudi Arabia, United Arab Emirates

 Sub-Saharan Africa: Botswana, Burundi, Central African Republic, Congo (both of them), Djibouti, The Gambia, Kenya, Mauritania, Mauritius, Mozambique, Namibia, Rwanda, Swaziland, Togo, Uganda, Zambia, Zimbabwe

-Posts on meals from Armenia, Costa Rica, Macedonia, and maybe Turkmenistan, Kyrgyzstan, and Tunisia.
+Posts on meals from Armenia, Macedonia, Tunisia, and maybe Kyrgyzstan, Belize, and Bhutan.